Introduction to Bacon & the Art of Living

 Glage gives for the partial reduction of the saltpetre to nitrites by heating the dry salt in a kettle before it is used.
 It is stated that this partially reduced saltpetre is much more efficient in the production of colour in the manufacture of sausage than is the untreated saltpetre (Hoagland, Ralph, 1914: 212, 213), pointing to the fact that nitrite was being considered as a preservative and for its effect of meat colour, from the earliest times.

-It was however not before BASF’s new Haber process came into operation that sodium nitrite became generally and cheaply available which meant for curing of meat that it could be added directly without allowing a bacterial reduction of nitrate to nitrite first.
+The main obstacle for using nitrite directly was still its cost.
+When BASF’s new Haber process came into operation, sodium nitrite became generally and cheaply available which meant for curing of meat that it could be added directly without allowing a bacterial reduction of nitrate to nitrite first.
 Solving the problem by using sodium nitrite was now a serious possibility.
-The Great War provided the environment to “motivate” the entire meat-curing industry to change from saltpetre to sodium nitrite when saltpetre was suddenly not available for curing, survival was linked to speed of curing and public perceptions were put aside.
+The Great War provided the environment to “motivate” the entire meat-curing industry to change from saltpetre to sodium nitrite when saltpetre was suddenly not available for curing and survival was linked to speed of curing which all resulted in the fact that public perceptions were put aside.

-A document from the University of Vienna would fill out the story.
+It was a document from the University of Vienna which was the first breakthrough in my research which unlocked the mechanism of how sodium nitrite became the curing chemical of choice.
 According to it, saltpetre was reserved for the war effort and was consequently no longer available as curing agent for meat during World War One.
 (University of Vienna).
 It was reserved for the manufacturing of explosives, and for example, the important industry of manufacturing nitrocellulose, used as a base for the production of photographic film, to be employed in war photography.
 (Vaupel, E., 2014: 462) It gets even better.
 The prohibition on the use of saltpetre gives us the background of why people started using sodium nitrite as curing salt instead of saltpetre in Germany.

 Fritz Harber was one of the experts appointed by Rathenau to evaluate a study on the local production of nitric acid.
 During World War One production was shifted from fertilizer to explosives, particularly through the conversion of ammonia into a synthetic form of Chile saltpetre, which could then be changed into other substances for the production of gunpowder and high explosives (the Allies had access to large amounts of saltpetre from natural nitrate deposits in Chile that belonged almost totally to British industries; Germany had to produce its own).
 It has been suggested that without this process, Germany would not have fought in the war, or would have had to surrender years earlier.” (www.princeton.edu)